 When dealing with trust issues, it can be very difficult to see the point of view from the person on the receiving end of the distrust.
-Seeking help from a trained therapist can offer you skills to look at a difficult situation or relationship objectively.
+Counselling for trust issues can offer you skills to look at a difficult situation or relationship objectively.

 A professional therapist can work with you to examine where the root of the trust issues are and support your journey to overcome these.